Intervention

 Last Medically Reviewed on:

-A person refusing an alcoholic drink
+A woman refusing an alcoholic drink

 Updated on